marcotf-git/udacity-web-hosted-application/README.md

 The application can be accessed at `<http://18.221.18.203/>`.

+This hosted web application is for learning purposes. 📚

 # Summary of installed software and configuration

 * The system software was updated.